noynaert/csc346handouts/01_DataExchange/sourceCode/json_JackSON_Videos/videoList.md

 01 Jackson 205 Fetching Fields|?|ObjectMapper setup and fetching individual top fields 01 Jackson 210 toJson(T)|?|Creates a basic generic toJson Method 01 Jackson 212 toJson(T)|?|PrettyPrints the string
+01 Jackson 214 to a file|?|Prints json to a file